John Petrucci: Guitar technique

 Petrucci is respected for his variety of guitar styles and skills.
 One of the most notable of these is his high-speed alternate picking which, as he himself claims, requires a "strong sense of synchronization between the two [playing] hands."
 He is notable for frequent use of the seven-string electric guitar, which he says he uses as a writing tool, taking advantage of the extended range for heavier riffing and to play extended range runs as part of a solo.
 Moreover, Petrucci often combines his metal shredding technique with a slower, emotive soloing style.
-His influences as a guitarist include Jimmy Page, Brian May, Eddie Van Halen, Steve Morse, Al Di Meola, Steve Howe, Allan Holdsworth, Stevie Ray Vaughan, Randy Rhoads, Joe Satriani, Steve Vai, Alex Lifeson, Yngwie Malmsteen and David Gilmour.

 Lyrics

 Petrucci is Dream Theater's most prolific lyricist, with each album including at least three songs featuring his lyrics.
 Some of Petrucci's notable songs include "Metropolis, Pt.
 1: The Miracle and the Sleeper", "The Spirit Carries On", "The Great Debate", "In the Presence of Enemies", and "Through Her Eyes".
 Petrucci has occasionally used real-life experiences for lyrical inspiration, as heard in songs such as "The Count of Tuscany", "A Nightmare to Remember" and "Endless Sacrifice".